By John Nightwolf

 The easiest way to work on this is to watch the drummer's feet and hit when they hit. - EVEN IF THEY MAKE A MISTAKE.

-Watch the Drummer's Back
+Watch The Drummer's Back

 Like it or not your job is to work with the drummer, even to the point of covering their butt when they miss (of course, their job is to cover you, but that is for a different article).
 A mistake by one member of the band is easy for an audience to spot, but when other members of the band cover for it, it is not as obvious and is easy to overlook.
 Enough of that, no mistakes guys 'K?

-Back to the point, follow the drummer's feet.
-Next time you are listening to your favorite Music, try to find a bass drum hit that does not have a bass note associated with it.
+Back to the point, follow the drummer’s feet.
+Next time you are listening to your favorite music, try to find a bass drum hit that does not have a bass note associated with it.

 “Why?", you ask...

-Filling in the Gaps
+Filling In The Gaps

 Once you are familiar with the Drummer's foot hits you can move forward and start adding fills to the mix.
 Until you are more experienced a good rule to keep in mind is that you are there to add notes to the drum hits, for every note you hit there should be a drum/cymbal hit (real or imagined) right with it.
 That is not to say there should be a bass note for every drum hit, as a Bass Player, get used to the idea that you are not the hero in this picture, you are there for support.

-Over doing Bass fills gets old real quick.
+Overdoing Bass fills gets old real quick.
 A good Bass Player just peppers enough to accent without drawing undue attention to themselves.
 I plan to do an article centered around bass fills in the near future so be sure to check back.

 The main points I hope you will come away with are: